ue bot icon

 • A second kind of authority symbol that can trigger our mechanical compliance is clothing.
 Though more tangible than a title, the cloak of authority is every bit as fakeable.

 • Aside from its function in uniforms, clothing can symbolize the more generalized type of authority when it serves an ornamental purpose.
-Finely styled and expensive clothes carry an aura of status and position, as do trapping such as jewelry and cars.
+Finely styled and expensive clothes carry an aura of status and position, as do trappings, such as jewelry and cars.

 • A better understanding of the workings of authority influence should help us resist it.
 Yet there is a perverse complication – the familiar one inherent in all weapons of influence: we shouldn’t want to resist altogether, or even most of the time.
 Generally, authority figures know what they’re talking about.